-LAEA s.27(2) Cities with a population of at least 10,000 may pass a bylaw increasing the number of voters' signatures required to a maximum of 100.
-Ensure you check with the municipality to determine the number of signatures you require for nomination.

-If you are seeking election in a municipality with a division or ward system, the voters signing your nomination form must be residents in the ward or division that are you running in.
+- Cities with a population of at least 10,000 may pass a bylaw increasing the number of signatures required to a maximum of 100.
+Ensure that you check with the municipality to determine the number of signatures that you require. - If you are seeking election in a municipality with a division or ward system, the voters signing your nomination form must be residents in the ward or division that are you running in.

-LAEA s.12(b) In summer villages, the nominators must be:
+In Summer Villages, the nominators must:

-eligible to vote in the election;
+- Be eligible to vote in the election;

-- 18 years of age;
+- Be 18 years of age;

-- a Canadian Citizen; and
+- A Canadian Citizen; and

-- either residents or those named on the certificate of title as the person who owns
+- Named on the certificate of title as the person who owns property

-property within the summer village or is the spouse or adult interdependent partner of the
+within the summer village or is the spouse or adult interdependent

-person named on the title.
+partner of the person named on the title.

 In addition to the signatures, the nomination paper must also be complete with the written acceptance signed in the prescribed form by the person nominated.
-If a candidate's information changes, that information must be updated with the local jurisdiction, in writing, within 48 hours of that change.